The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 * They restore 7% of your maximum MP when used.
 * They are oGCD.

 You get an Addersgall charge every 20 seconds, and can store up to three.
-Since these give mana, you can and should use them liberally even if would be overheal.
+Since these give mana, you can and should use them liberally even if it would be overheal.

 ## Kerachole